UoB-COMSM0166/2026-group-27/README.md

 # 6. Evaluation

+# 6. Evaluation

+The evaluation of Lost in Bristol followed an iterative design approach.
+The game was tested in a prototype stage, allowing us to identify and fix usability issues, navigation problems, and technical bugs during development before releasing the game.

+Although the game did not yet include the final Bristol-themed visuals, this allowed us to focus on evaluating the core gameplay mechanics without the influence of visual or narrative elements.

-The evaluation for 'Lost in Bristol' followed an iterative design approach.
-This meant testing the prototype early so we could catch technical bugs and navigation issues before finalising the game.
-We used a Mixed-Methods strategy, combining numerical data from the System Usability Scale (SUS) and NASA TLX with verbal feedback from Think Aloud sessions.
-This gave us a full picture of not just if users could finish the tasks but how they felt while doing so.
+We used a mixed-methods approach, combining quantitative data from the System Usability Scale (SUS) and NASA TLX with qualitative feedback from Think Aloud sessions.
+This allowed us to understand how well users could complete tasks and their overall experience during gameplay.

 ## 1. Qualitative Evaluation: Think Aloud

-During the Think Aloud sessions, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and looking for core objectives such as important items and the exit.
+During the Think Aloud (TA) sessions, we asked participants to verbalise their thoughts and decision-making process while navigating the maze and completing tasks such as finding items and reaching the exit.
+This method helps us understand what users are thinking during gameplay, allowing us to identify misunderstandings, and unclear game elements (Pellicone et al., 2022).

-Although the game did not yet include the final Bristol-themed characters or visuals, this stage of testing intentionally allowed us to focus on evaluating the core gameplay mechanics and overall usability.
-This ensured that we could identify issues related to navigation, controls and play understanding without the influence of visual or narrative features.

-This revealed several critical areas for improvement:
+Ten participants were recruited using convenience sampling from our weekly workshops.
+This was suitable for early-stage testing, allowing us to receive quick feedback during development without needing a formal controlled study.

+We grouped the feedback into common themes to identify repeated issues across different users.
+The main themes were map design, technical issues, and game mechanics.

 * Map Design:

-While users liked the maze's layout and its "spacious route", many noted that the environment felt empty and repetitive.
-This validated our design ideas and highlighted the need to make the maze more visually engaging.
-To address this, we decided to add Bristol-themed visuals and landmarks, such as university buildings and graffiti art on the maze walls.
-These features help players recognise their surroundings and navigate easily.
-Importantly, they also keep the players engaged during gameplay while providing a fun, interactive way to explore and learn about Bristol.
+Most users liked the maze's layout and its "spacious route", suggesting that the navigation structure was clear and easy to understand.
+However, many noted that the environment felt empty and repetitive.

+This indicated that while the layout supported navigation effectively, the prototype lacked visual detail.
+This reduced engagement and made spatial awareness less intuitive.
+This supported our planned use of Bristol-themed visual elements, including landmarks and graffiti-style textures, to improve visual engagement and help players recognise different areas of the map.

 * Technical Glitches:

-A major issue identified was that the Enter key would only function if the mouse cursor was specifically positioned over the game window.
+A key issue was identified with input handling.
+The Enter key, used to start the game, only worked when the mouse cursor was positioned over the game window.
+This reduced usability and made input behaviour unreliable.

+This was fixed by improving input focus handling so keyboard controls are always active during gameplay, improving control reliability.

 * Game Mechanics:

-Participants requested a reward system and immersive sound effects.
-They also wanted descriptions for items they found and a 'hint' to help locate the exit when the timer was running low.
+Participants suggested several improvements to the game mechanics, some of which matched features we already planned to implement, such as a reward system and item descriptions to improve feedback and engagement.

+Participants also suggested adding a hint system to help locate the exit when time is running low, as well as a warning when you are about to run out of time (e.g. 10–20 seconds remaining).
+These suggestions showed that the players needed clearer timing feedback, especially when players are under pressure.

 ## 2. Quantitative Analysis: *SUS & NASA TLX*
 We collected data from 10 participants (P1-P10) who performed tasks like finding green points on the map.